 I have a Teacher’s Guide for The Generous Fish on my website at this link.
 This guide contains discussion questions and kid-friendly activities for helping our earth.

-Q: What do you think Miguel Benitez's illustrations add to the books?
+Q: What do you think Frances Tyrrell's illustrations add to the book?

 Q: What are you working on now?